jodastephen/railmodel/CR2-SWLondon.md

 --------------------------------
 * WIM-WAT changing to Bakerloo at WAT in 20-23m at 12tph
 * WIM-WAT changing to Northern (West End) at WAT in 21-24m at 12tph (+1m)
+* WIM-WAT changing to CR2 at CLJ changing to Northern (West End) Southbound at TCR in 23-27m at 12tph (+4m)
 * WIM-WAT changing to CR2 at CLJ changing to District at VIC in 24-28m at 12tph (+5m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 28-32m at 12tph (+9m)

 From Earlsfield to Leicester Square
 -----------------------------------
+* WIM-WAT changing to CR2 at CLJ changing to Northern (West End) Southbound at TCR in 21-25m at 12tph
-* WIM-WAT changing to Northern (West End) at WAT in 23-26m at 12tph
+* WIM-WAT changing to Northern (West End) at WAT in 23-26m at 12tph (+2m)

 From Earlsfield to Goodge Street
 --------------------------------
+* WIM-WAT changing to CR2 at CLJ changing to Northern (West End) at TCR in 21-25m at 12tph
-* WIM-WAT changing to Northern (West End) at WAT in 25-28m at 12tph
+* WIM-WAT changing to Northern (West End) at WAT in 25-28m at 12tph (+4m)

 From Earlsfield to Warren Street
 --------------------------------
 * WIM-WAT changing to Victoria at VXH in 21-24m at 12tph
+* WIM-WAT changing to CR2 at CLJ changing to Northern (West End) at TCR in 23-27m at 12tph (+3m)
 * WIM-WAT changing to CR2 at CLJ changing to Victoria at VIC in 24-28m at 12tph (+4m)
 * WIM-WAT changing to Northern (West End) at WAT in 27-30m at 12tph (+6m)
 * WIM-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 27-32m at 12tph (+7m)